 The smallest loans first method is simple.
 Instead of paying off debt with the highest interest rates (ie, the ones with the least favorable terms), you put that aside and list out all your debt sorted by the amount owed.
 Then, you pay the minimum payment of all your loans each month and pile all other available income for debt repayment into the loan with the smallest amount outstanding.
 Once the first debt is repaid, you try to repay the second smallest debt you owe and so on.

 The argument for this approach is that eliminating bills are so satisfying it will be easier to stay on track with the overall debt repayment plan.
 The positive and quick feedback will have a great impact on your commitment to repaying your debt and will overcome the increase in interests that you need to pay.

 With this method, sort your debt by interest rates.
 Then try to pay off loans with the highest interest rates first by paying the minimum payment of all the other loans.
 Once one loan is paid in full, rinse and repeat with the next one down the list.

 The facts are undeniable.
 Paying off highest rates first saves you the most total interests.
 In turn, it helps you pay off your debt the quickest because more of your hard earned money is going towards principal reduction.

 Which Debt Snowball Method is Better?

-While the math isn’t in your favor, I believe the smallest loan first method is better for most of us.
-Being able to eliminate one of your debt payments is huge and for most people, positive feedback is not only helpful but necessary.
+While the math isn’t in our favor, I believe the smallest loan first method works for the majority.
+Being able to eliminate one of our debt payments provides a huge psychological boost and for most people, positive encouragement is not only helpful but necessary.
 Without periodic encouragement, it’s very difficult to be disciplined enough to pay off all our debt.

 I know that if I’m encouraged, I am more willing to do more.
 Therefore, being able to cross off debts may prompt me to save more, thereby allowing me to put even more towards my debts.